DallanQ/terraforming_mars_ares_expedition/Manual.md

 5. **STANDARD ACTIONS** - During the action phase, players may perform as many of these actions as they want, any number of times.

+> Image of a player board with the phases along the top, production tracks on the left, resources on the right, capabilities near the bottom, and standard actions at the bottom.

 *Reminder: All resources are either tracked on the player board or on a card if it is a special resource.
 Use the copper, silver, and gold cubes to track the number of each resource you have.
 The copper cubes are worth 1, the silver 5, and the gold 10.*

 *Note: Some production cards increase their production when you have more of a specific tag.
 You'll need to update your player mat every time you play that tag.*